telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-store-sales-page.md

             chart.options.series[i].color = colors[i];
             chart.options.series[i].opacity = 1;

         }

         chart.redraw();
     }

-First, this function clears the buttons' selection state for the chart in question.

-The chart is location using jQuery and the first parameter **chartSelector** - this provides access to the chart's options.

-The button that was called is marked as selected using the **$this** variable, provided via the **call()** invocation.

-The chart's options are then changed to the selected chart type, and the chart is then commanded to redraw, showing the new chart.
+This function clears the selection state of the buttons for the chart in question.
+The chart is located using jQuery and the first parameter `chartSelector`&mdash;this provides access to the chart options.
+The button that is called is marked as selected using the `$this` variable, provided through the `call()` invocation.
+The chart options are then changed to the selected chart type, and the chart is commanded to redraw, showing the new chart.

-## Change Temporal Data Dynamically
+### Change Temporal Data Dynamically

 The **Sales By Genre** and **Searches By Genre** charts also provide a method to dynamically change the temporal data in use.
-For example, using the buttons on top, the **Sales By Genre** chart can be changed from showing Weekly data
+For example, the **Sales By Genre** chart can be changed from showing **Weekly** data to showing **Monthly** data by using the buttons on top.

+**Figure 5.
+A chart graph displaying Weekly data**

 ![sales-by-genre-bar-weekly](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/sales-by-genre-bar.png)

-to showing Monthly data.
+**Figure 6.
+A chart graph displaying Monthly data**

 ![sales-by-genre-bar-monthly](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/sales-by-genre-bar-monthly.png)

-As before, the two charts are constructed similarly, with declarative markup and JavaScript.
-(And jQuery, of course!)
+As before, the two charts are constructed similarly, with declarative markup, JavaScript, and jQuery.

-The chart is defined with the buttons in the previous section, and so aren't included here with the declaration of the tabs used as buttons for the temporal data:
+The chart is defined by the buttons in the previous section, and so they are not included here with the declaration of the tabs used as buttons for the temporal data.

+###### Example

     <div class="chart-group-tabs">
         <span class="time-sales-tab time-sales-tab-selected genre-sales-tab" data-period="weekly">Weekly</span>